 Love and miss you G-pa!
 XOXO San

-- To store this cake, it is best to keep it in the fridge.
+It is best to store this cake in the fridge.

 Don’t forget to pin this GERMAN CHOCOLATE CAKE recipe to your favorite Pinterest board for later.